 UNDERSTANDING FINANCIAL AID - By Alcides Pina

 Understanding the financial aid process is needless to say, of paramount importance.
-If you are currently a high school senior heading to college next fall (September 2018) you need to make sure you understand all the pieces in the financial aid puzzle and you must include your parents in the process.
-Your guidance counselor is an important resource in helping you to navigate the financial aid process.
-Not only is it important to have a solid understanding about financial aid, but it is also critical to be aware of the many deadlines associated with it.
+If you are currently a high school senior heading to college next fall (September 2019) you need to make sure you understand all the pieces in the financial aid puzzle and you must include your parents in this important process.
+Your guidance counselor can play a vital role in helping you to navigate the financial aid process.
+Not only is it important to have a solid understanding about financial aid, but it is also critical to be aware of the many deadlines associated with this process.
 This article will help you to understand different types of financial aid, the financial aid timeline, as well as the forms you'll need to complete in order to apply for financial aid.

 WHAT IS FINANCIAL AID?
 Financial aid is any type of financial assistance provided to you by the federal government, your state, the colleges and universities and private organizations to help you with the educational expenses.